Benefits of participatory approaches

 ||1-2 times per mont|

 Participatory approaches can add value in all phases of a project:[ix]

-- Stakeholder participation in the implementation phase promotes faithful study implementation and helps troubleshoot challenges.
-Key stakeholders can help study teams refine effective recruitment and retention strategies, shape intervention activities that are contextually and culturally relevant, and identify factors that help elements of an intervention have real-world impact.
+- Participation of key interest group partners during the implementation phase promotes efficient implementation and helps troubleshoot challenges.
+Key interest groups can help research teams develop effective recruitment and retention strategies, shape intervention activities that are contextually and culturally relevant, and identify factors that help elements of an intervention have real-world impact.

-- Stakeholders play a critical role in the interpretation and application phase by helping to identify and interpret findings that resonate for different audiences and support the scale-up of effective practices.
-Stakeholders can also guide the development of dissemination plans to communicate findings and promote sustainability beyond the initial grant or project period.
+- Key interest group partners play a critical role in the interpretation and application phase by helping to identify and interpret findings that resonate for different audiences and support the scale-up of effective practices.
+These partners can also guide the development of dissemination plans to communicate findings and promote sustainability beyond the initial grant or project period.

 Exhibit 4.
-Examples of stakeholder engagement and value across project phases[x]
+Examples of key interest group engagement and value across project phases[x]

 |Interpretation and application||

 Participatory approaches add value to precision home visiting research without compromising a project’s rigor or limiting a research team’s study methods and design options.
 In fact, participatory approaches can enhance rigor by ensuring that researchers use methodologies that consider the full context in which a home visiting intervention takes place.
 Authentically engaging people from multiple key interest groups can also raise challenges.
 Research teams can navigate these challenges more effectively if they recognize and address them early on.

 While diverse key interest groups provide critical insights for research, they can also raise competing priorities and perspectives.
 In addition, power dynamics can impact the participation of people from specific groups like families and home visitors.
 The culture of research itself, which often privileges ideas of objectivity and scientific expertise,adds to these dynamics.
 Addressing differences can be time consuming, especially toward the beginning of the project; researchers must take care not to place additional burdens, particularly time burdens, on families or the systems tasked with delivering home visiting services